Free Hashtag Report

 Users who want to advertise what they're watching and share recommendations for TV shows and movies with friends have plenty of choices.
 Apps and mobile sites including GetGlue, TV.com Relay, Philo, Miso, etc. all hope to siphon conversation about TV, movies and even books and music from social networks like Twitter.
 Social TV App Makers Disagree On Why Viewers Should Check In

 The Future Of Social TV Is Now Social "check-in" service GetGlue waited until nearly halfway through January to release its 2011 infographics.
 That same day, it closed a $12M round of financing led by Rho Ventures, with participation from TimeWarner Investments, RRE Ventures and Union Square Ventures.
-At the end of 2011, GetGlue hit two million users and logged 100 million check-ins.

 Jeremy Lin and Pinterest weren’t Social Media Week’s only hot topics.
 Also dominating discussions was the maturation of second-screen experiences, especially when tied to TV’s biggest events.
 “Check-in is not the goal; [it’s] the beginning for us,” Patrick Albano told Adweek.
 Albano is vp of social mobile and innovation at Yahoo, which last spring acquired TV check-in app IntoNow, which recognizes shows through audio fingerprints and then delivers content.
 The Oscars, of course, broadcast live, is the perfect opportunity for prolonged engagement.
 TV Check-In Apps Get Social